 Diversity and inclusion are an important element of success.

-Our employees bring different skills to each department and at the same time, each employee has their own individual qualities, such as their educational background, physical ability or disability, age, religion, ethnicity, nationality, and sexual orientation.
+Falcon’s employees bring different skills to each department and at the same time, each employee has their own individual qualities, such as their educational background, physical ability or disability, age, religion, ethnicity, nationality, and sexual orientation.

 Their past experiences have shaped them into the person they are, and this impact how they interact with Falcon, other employees, and our business’s customers.

 Falcon’s employees are learning to work with different ethnicities, faith backgrounds, and gender orientations.
-It is important that each staff member learns and know how to adjust their way of thinking, especially if they want to contribute to the efficient functioning of our company.
+It is important that each staff member learns and know how to adjust their way of thinking.
+Especially if they want to contribute to the efficient functioning of our company.

 A staff that comes from many backgrounds and beliefs can enhance Falcon’s ability to compete within our community, and increase business for our employees.